philipp2604/S7UaLib/README.md

 ## 📖 Documentation
 - **[Manual](./MANUAL.md)**: A small manual on how to use this library.
-- **[IS7Service Reference](./S7UaLib/Services/IS7Service.cs)**: The `IS7Service` interface is the primary entry point and contract for all top-level operations.
+- **[IS7Service Reference](./src/S7UaLib.Services/S7/IS7Service.cs)**: The `IS7Service` interface is the primary entry point and contract for all top-level operations.
-- **[Example Project](./S7UaLib.Example/Program.cs)**: A runnable console application demonstrating library usage in more detail.
-- **[Integration Tests](./S7UaLib.IntegrationTests/Services/S7ServiceIntegrationTests.cs)**: These tests showcase real-world usage patterns against a live S7-1500 PLC and serve as excellent, practical examples.
+- **[Integration Tests](./tests/S7UaLib.Services.Tests/Integration/S7ServiceIntegrationTests.cs)**: These tests showcase real-world usage patterns against a live S7-1500 PLC and serve as excellent, practical examples.

 ## 🤝 Contributing